fabio-d/xc16plusplus/README.md

     cd bin/
     ln -s coff-pa coff-paplus
     ln -s elf-pa elf-paplus</pre>

+## How to build the C++ compiler using `xc16plusplus_only.sh`

+This is an alternative build script that I wrote to automatically cross-compile the C++ compiler under Linux.
+It has only been tested on Fedora 22, but there is no reason why it should not work on other Linux distros.

+I recommend to use this script instead of `src_build.sh` when building a compiler for Linux on 64-bit Linux.

+ 1. Install `bison`, `flex`, `m4`, `make` and the compiler that is appropriate for the OS you want to cross-compile for:
+     * A regular Linux `gcc` compiler if you want to build a compiler that runs on Linux;
+     * `mingw32-gcc` if you want to build a compiler that runs on Windows;
+     * [osxcross](https://github.com/tpoechtrager/osxcross) if you want to
+       build a compiler that runs on OS X (use the `MacOSX10.5.sdk` SDK).
+ 2. Download the official Microchip source code for your XC16 version and unpack it (e.g. `unzip xc16-v1.24-src.zip`)
+ 3. Patch the source code using the patch file that is appropriate for your version, for example:
+    <pre>cd /path/to/v1.24.src/
+    patch -p1 < /path/to/xc16plusplus_1_24.patch</pre>
+ 4. Run `xc16plusplus_only.sh` and specify the OS you want to cross-compile for:
+     * `./xc16plusplus_only.sh linux` or
+     * `./xc16plusplus_only.sh win32` or
+     * `./xc16plusplus_only.sh osx`
+ 5. Install the resulting files on the target system as if you had used the `src_build.sh` script.

 ## Limitations
  * There is no libstdc++, therefore all C++ features that rely on external